 Ideally you can ride up most hills without having to get off and walk.
 You may find it helpful to attempt some steady rides first, to make sure you are ready for a challenging ride.

 Café stops are often included in challenging rides, so there should be time to get your breath and eat.
 However, it will be helpful if you can eat and drink whilst pedalling and have food easily accessible in a back pocket and a bottle cage on your bike.
 These skills are not essential though; you can work on them whilst attending these rides.

-Mountain bike (HSBC UK Breeze)
+Mountain bike (Breeze)

-The HSBC UK Breeze programme in some locations also offers women the opportunity to attend mountain bike rides.
+The Breeze programme in some locations also offers women the opportunity to attend mountain bike rides.
 These are led by qualified mountain bike leaders and may take place in a trail centre, off-road environment and/or on natural trails.

 Read the description for a mountain bike ride to judge whether it is suitable for your current level of mountain bike skill.
 Breeze Champions organising the rides will state if the ride is suitable for beginners, or not, so only sign up if you know you will be able to meet the demands of the route and the terrain.
 Beginner rides will be suitable for everyone, but if you are used to riding advanced routes at trail centres, be prepared to ride at a much slower pace over easier terrain.

 Beginner mountain bike rides are perfect for anyone new to mountain biking, giving you an opportunity to develop your confidence and skills in a supportive environment.
 As your experience grows you can develop your skills in increasingly challenging environments: mountain bike trail centres rate their routes from green (easy) through to black (severe).
 Check the Breeze Mountain Bike route description to assess whether it would be suitable for you.